SleepyMan93/escro-games/README.md

    - Tools and Databases Used
 5. [Project Deployment](#deployment)
    - Process of Deployment
-   - How to create local version
+   - How to create Local Version
 6. [References](#references)
 7. [Acknowledgements](#acknowledge)